quadvvvv/ModelEarth-member/README.md

    ```

 2. **Configure environment**
    Update the `backend/.env` file.
-The .gitignore prevents deploying this file.
+The .gitignore prevents deploying this file from being deployed.
    ```
    DISCORD_BOT_TOKEN=your_token_here
    ```